2026 Hamilton Tiger-Cats season

-The 2026 Hamilton Tiger-Cats season is scheduled to be the 68th season for the team in the Canadian Football League and their 76th overall.
+The 2026 Hamilton Tiger-Cats season is the 68th season for the team in the Canadian Football League (CFL) and their 76th overall.
 The Tiger-Cats will attempt to qualify for the playoffs for the second consecutive season and win their ninth Grey Cup championship.
+The team will play ten home games this season with the Toronto Argonauts deferring one of their home games due to the 2026 FIFA World Cup.

 The 2026 CFL season is scheduled to be the third season under head coach Scott Milanovich.
 It will also be the first season with a new general manager after the team's incumbent, Ted Goveia, died last season.

 Offseason

-CFL National Draft
+CFL national draft

-The 2026 CFL draft is scheduled to take place in the spring of 2026.
-The Tiger-Cats are scheduled to have eight selections in the eight-round draft.
-Not including traded picks or forfeitures, the team will select fifth in each round of the draft after finishing fourth in the 2025 league standings.
+The 2026 CFL draft took place on April 28, 2026.
+The Tiger-Cats had eight selections in the eight-round draft.
+Not including traded picks or forfeitures, the team selected fifth in each round of the draft after finishing fourth in the 2025 league standings.